 Departmental profile: https://www.sociology.ox.ac.uk/people/david-kirk#/

-Anthony Heath, CBE, FBA is the Director of the Centre for Social Investigation at Nuffield College, Oxford.
+Professor Anthony Heath, CBE, FBA is the Founding Director of the Centre for Social Investigation at Nuffield College, Oxford.
 He is Emeritus Professor of Sociology at the University of Oxford and Professor of Sociology at Manchester University.
-His research interests cover social stratification and mobility, ethnicity, electoral behaviour, social and political attitudes, national identity and social cohesion.
+His research interests cover social stratification and mobility, ethnicity and ethnic inequalities, social and political attitudes, national identity and social cohesion.
 He has published many books and scientific papers.
-His most recent books include The Political Integration of Ethnic Minorities in Britain (OUP, 2013), Hard Times: The Divisive Toll of the Economic Slump (with Tom Clark – Yale University Press, 2014) and Migrants and Their Children in Britain: Generational change in patterns of ethnic minority integration (Routledge, 2014).
-Anthony has also carried out work for a range of government and international bodies, including work for UNDP in Bosnia and Herzegovina on social capital and human development, for OECD on racial discrimination, for the Department for Communities and Local Government on ethnic diversity and social cohesion, for the Department for Work and Pensions on employer discrimination, for the Cabinet Office, for the National Audit Office, and for the Equality and Human Rights Commission.
+His most recent books include Social Progress in Britain (OUP, 2018), The Political Integration of Ethnic Minorities in Britain (OUP, 2013) and Hard Times: The Divisive Toll of the Economic Slump (with Tom Clark – Yale University Press, 2014).
+Anthony has also carried out work for a range of government and international bodies, including work for UNDP in Bosnia and Herzegovina on social capital and human development, for OECD on racial discrimination and ethnic minority disadvantage, for the Ministry of Housing, Communities and Local Government, the Department for Work and Pensions, the Cabinet Office and the National Audit Office.

 Said Hassan is a postgraduate student in Sociology at the University of Oxford, Nuffield College.
 Said’s research interests lie at the intersection between neighbourhood effects, educational inequality, and criminology.
 In his doctoral research, he explores how residential environments and school contexts interact to produce social inequalities in modern welfare states.
 His ongoing research includes projects on the impact of refugee children on natives’ educational outcomes.